frank113/R202/.github/PULL_REQUEST_TEMPLATE.md

 [] I have updated the .gitignore file as needed.
 [] I have exported all objects and data frames.
 [] I have documented and cited all code and data.
+[] I have ensured that all tests and checks have passed [] I have updated the README and DESCRIPTION as needed